HoldenWuLab/UP-Net/README.md

 ## Usage

 UP-Net is an image-based network.
 The images needs additional pre-processing steps before using UP-Net.
-Pre-processing steps like self-gating, compressed sensing, and beamforming-based streaking reduction are suggested (see more details in our paper).
+Pre-processing steps like self-gating, compressed sensing, and beamforming-based streaking reduction are suggested (see more details in our paper). \ \

-UP-Net was implemented in PyTorch.
+UP-Net was implemented in PyTorch. \
-(1) "train_model.py" contains the script for training UP-Net (2) Different modules of the network can be found in the folder "models" (3) Loss functions including uncertainty loss and physics loss can be found in the folder "loss"
+(1) "train_model.py" contains the script for training UP-Net \
+(2) Different modules of the network can be found in the folder "models" \
+(3) Loss functions including uncertainty loss and physics loss can be found in the folder "loss" \

-To cite this paper:  Shih, S-F, Kafali, SG, Calkins, KL, Wu, HH.
+## To cite this paper
+Shih, S-F, Kafali, SG, Calkins, KL, Wu, HH.
 Uncertainty-aware physics-driven deep learning network for free-breathing liver fat and R2* quantification using self-gated stack-of-radial MRI.
 Magn Reson Med.
 2023; 89: 1567- 1585. doi:10.1002/mrm.29525